 Democratic board member Marisa Perez-Diaz, from San Antonio, said at a board meeting "What the use of 'states' rights' is doing is essentially blanketing, or skirting, the real foundational issue, which is slavery."
 Republican board member David Bradley, from Beaumont, argued for keeping the other causes in the curriculum.
 He said, "Each state had differences and made individual decisions as to whether or not to join into the conflict, correct?
 I mean, that's the definition of states' rights."
 In the end, the Republican-led board landed on a compromise: Students will be taught about "the central role of the expansion of slavery in causing sectionalism, disagreements over states' rights and the Civil War."

-Houston Democrat Lawrence Allen Jr., the board's only African American member, helped write the new language.
+Houston Democrat Lawrence Allen Jr., the board's only Black member, helped write the new language.
 He believes it draws a straighter line between slavery and the Civil War than the previous standards did.